 MOSAiC follows the same idea Fridtjof Nansen had 127 years ago: letting nature itself be the navigator to cross the North Pole.
 Nature alone will dictate the research vessel Po- larstern’s course, allowing a total of several hundred researchers on board during different phases of the expedition to experience the Arctic winter close up.
 Arctic sea ice mainly forms off the coast of Siberia – the region considered by some as the birthplace of the Arctic ice masses.
-From there, the ice drifts slowly across the Central Arctic and, after a year, is transported southwards via the Fram Strait east of Greenland to the Atlantic, where it eventually melts.
-This phenomenon is known as the Transpolar Drift.
-However, not all the Siberian ice takes the direct route toward the Fram Strait; some of it takes a route north of Canada and Alaska and becomes trapped in the Beaufort Gyre, where it can remain for several years.
+From there, the ice drifts slowly across the Central Arctic, and, after a year, is carried southwards via the Fram Strait east of Greenland to the Atlantic, where it eventually melts.
+This phenomenon is known as Transpolar Drift.
+However, not all Siberian ice heads directly toward the Fram Strait; some of it takes a route north of Canada and Alaska and becomes trapped in the so-called Beaufort Gyre, where it may remain for several years.
 During this time, the ice develops into enormous ice floes.
 In September 2019, when the sea ice is at its thinnest, the “Polarstern” set sail to the Siberian coast to become locked in the ice.
 To this end, the ship has been moored to an older ice floe that is thick enough and several kilometres wide, offering enough space for an aircraft landing strip as well as the central research camp.
 The Polarstern's yearlong drift through the Arctic Ocean has begun.

 Polarstern left Tromso on 20 September 2019 and headed to 85° N, 135° E where, after a few days of searching by Polarstern and the support vessel Akademik Fedorov, the MOSAiC team found a suitable ice floe (at 85° N, 137° E).